noydb/ts-utils/README.md

 # ts-utils
 A library of utilities to be used with TypeScript.
-I appreciate the established and efficacious utility libraries out there for both TypeScript and JavaScript.
+I appreciate the established and efficacious utility libraries out there for both TypeScript and JavaScript so I wanted to contribute my own.
 This package will mostly remain unused by the public/audience - with majority usage coming from my personal projects.
 I am not writing any groundbreaking utilities, so it follows that I find the following worthy of explicit mention: I am writing out of practice, and merriment; working on this project brings me jubilation.